envico801/anki-owasp-top-10/README.md

 Q:: What is the "Software and Data Integrity Failures" category about?
 A:: **A08:2021 - Software and Data Integrity Failures**: This is a new category highlighting issues related to assumptions about software updates, critical data, and CI/CD pipelines without proper verification.
 It includes Insecure Deserialization from the previous edition.

+Q:: How can relying on plugins, libraries, or modules from untrusted sources impact software integrity?
+A:: Relying on plugins, libraries, or modules from untrusted sources can impact software integrity by introducing potential security vulnerabilities, malicious code, or system compromise into the application.

+Q:: What is the potential risk associated with an insecure CI/CD pipeline?
+A:: An insecure CI/CD pipeline can introduce the potential for unauthorized access, the injection of malicious code, or compromise of the system during the software development and deployment process.

+Q:: What security concern is raised by auto-update functionality in applications?
+A:: Auto-update functionality in applications can be a security concern when updates are downloaded and applied without sufficient integrity verification.
+Attackers may exploit this to distribute and run their own malicious updates on all installations.

+Q:: What is the concept of insecure deserialization, and why is it a vulnerability?
+A:: Insecure deserialization refers to the process of decoding or deserializing data from a serialized format.
+It becomes a vulnerability when an attacker can view and modify the serialized data, potentially leading to security issues.

+Q:: How can organizations protect against software and data integrity failures?
+A:: Organizations can protect against software and data integrity failures by carefully vetting and verifying the sources of plugins, libraries, and modules, implementing secure CI/CD pipelines, conducting integrity verification for updates, and addressing insecure deserialization vulnerabilities.

+Q:: How can organizations assess and mitigate the risks associated with insecure deserialization?
+A:: Organizations can assess and mitigate the risks of insecure deserialization by implementing input validation, using safe deserialization methods, and staying informed about potential vulnerabilities in the deserialization process.

 #### Chapter 2 - How to Prevent?

 ### Part X - A09:2021-Security Logging and Monitoring Failures